MD-Danish-02/HeatWaveFashion/README.md

-# HeatWave Fashion - Your Ultimate Style Destination
+# README: HeatWave Fashion - Your Ultimate Style Destination

 Welcome to HeatWave Fashion, a modern and responsive e-commerce platform designed to provide a seamless shopping experience.
 Discover the latest trends, top-selling products, and enjoy a personalized journey with features like real-time weather updates, a robust shopping cart, and secure authentication.